MPAS-Dev/MPAS-Model/local_software/mpas-tools-br/README.md

 7. Prepare the initial fields using `mpirun`:

-    **Note:** In step 5, we already created the initial fields for MPAS, but this time we will do it again by using the grid partition prepared in step 4 using `metis`.
+    **Note:** In step 5, we already created the initial fields for MPAS, but this time we will do it again by using the grid partition prepared in step 4 using the `metis` software.

     ```bash
     cd $HOME/MPAS-BR/benchmarks/monan-class-example/jw_baroclinic_wave

     mpirun -n 4 ./init_atmosphere_model
     ```

 8. Check the created MPAS input file:

     ```bash
-    cd $HOME/MPAS-BR/benchmarks/monan-class-example/jw_baroclinic_wave
     ncdump -h x1.40962.init.nc
     ```